astrodevs-labs/osmium-docs/modules/telemetry.md

 - Consent form at the start of the IDE:
     - A checkbox to allow or not
     - A text saying that the loegal stuff
+- A window pop-up with crashes informations and a form to add custom additional informations

 ## **Help**